A Step-by-Step Guide to Mastering Your Daily Macros

 Also, your own ratios won’t and shouldn’t always remain the same.
 You may need to up your carbs when you’re bulking or lower your carbs when you’re cutting.

-There are guidelines you can start with, like the ratios just mentioned, but they should be guides, not rules.
-Try something like 40/40/20 and if you’re hungry all the time, you may want to adjust your protein up.
+There are guidelines you can start with like the ratios just mentioned, but they should be guides, not rules.
+Try something like 40/40/20 and if you’re hungry all the time, you may want to adjust your macros.

-If you find your energy lagging, you may want to try upping your fats.
+If you find your energy lagging, you may want to try upping your fats or carbs.
 Nutrition for bodybuilding is part science and part art and we’re always trying to strike the right balance between the two.

 Planning Your Daily Diet – Breaking Down Your Macros

 The first number you need when planning your diet is the number of calories that your body needs.
-This number is based on your age, gender, weight, rate of metabolism, activity level, goal and the amount of time you have to achieve your goal.
-There are a number of calculators online that can help you get that number.
+This number is called your TDEE or Total Daily Energy Expenditure and is based on your age, gender, weight, rate of metabolism, activity level, goal, and the amount of time you have to achieve your goal.
+There are a number of calculators online, like this one, that can help you get that number.